 Our enrolment process is easy!
 You can enrol any time and start studying shortly after enrolment.

-At Australis College, we have the following options to help ease the cost burden when enrolling into the CHC52015 Diploma of Community Services – Case Management.
+At Australis College, we have various tuition payment options for the CHC52015 Diploma of Community Services – Case Management.

 Option 1: Interest-Free Monthly Payment Plan